sabroe/Topp-JSON/Topp-JSON-Serialization-Library/README.md

 * Validation exists in both a controlled and an uncontrolled forms.

   The controlled form returns a validation result in the form of [`ValidationMessages`](src/main/java/com/yelstream/topp/jackson/schema/ValidationMessages.java) - see [`JsonSchemas#validate()`](src/main/java/com/yelstream/topp/jackson/schema/JsonSchemas.java).
-  The uncontrolled form is a hard verification throwing an exception in case of validation errors - see [`JsonSchemas#verify()`](src/main/java/com/yelstream/topp/jackson/schema/JsonSchemas.java).
+  The uncontrolled form is a hard verification throwing an exception in case of validation error; see [`JsonSchemas#verify()`](src/main/java/com/yelstream/topp/jackson/schema/JsonSchemas.java).

 * Validation relative to JSON schema is independent of serialization and deserialization.